 BA – Psychology, Governors State University

-Prior to coming to California, Dr. Graziano’s research focused on evaluating new information technology systems by the Chicago Police Department, particularly in relation to community policing initiatives.
+Before coming to California, Dr. Graziano’s research focused on evaluating new information technology systems by the Chicago Police Department, particularly about community policing initiatives.
 She has also worked locally with the Los Angeles Police Department to analyze robbery trends in the Hollenbeck District, as well as participated in community needs assessments for the Los Angeles Mayor’s Office Gang Reduction Youth Development program and assessment of the sexual assault kit backlog in Los Angeles County.
 Current projects include examining race and policing in Los Angeles, police-citizen contacts in Pasadena, and the impact of recent media coverage on attitudes towards police.

 Office: Room 257, Hertzberg-Davis Forensic Science Center